Washington-University/HCPpipelines/README.md

 * `<StudyFolder>/100307/MNINonLinear/Results/tfMRI_EMOTION_LR/tfMRI_EMOTION_LR_hp200_s4_level1.fsf`
 * `<StudyFolder>/100307/MNINonLinear/Results/tfMRI_EMOTION_RL/tfMRI_EMOTION_RL_hp200_s4_level1.fsf`

-Templates for these files can be found in the `${HCPPIPEDIR}/Examples/FsfGeneration/templates` directory.
-The number of time points entry in the template for each functional task must match the actual number of time points in the corresponding scan.
+Templates for these files can be found in the `${HCPPIPEDIR}/Examples/fsf_templates` directory.
+The *number of time points* entry in the template for each functional task must match the actual number of time points in the corresponding scan.

 An entry in the `tfMRI_EMOTION_LR_hp200_s4_level1.fsf` file might look like: